jamestharpe/jamestharpe.com/content/interquartile-range.md

 # Interquartile Range (IQR)

-**Interquartile range (IQR)** is the middle half of a collection of numbers when ordered from lowest to highest.
+**Interquartile range (IQR)** is the middle half of a collection of numbers that are ordered from lowest to highest.

 To find the interquartile range of a collection: